 Q: Is Native fish coalition a conservation or fishing organization, or both?

-A: While most of our board members are avid fly fishers, and some make all or part of their living in the recreational fishing industry, Native Fish Coalition is a conservation organization, not a fishing organization.
+A: While most of our Board and Advisory Council members are avid fly fishers, and some make all or part of their living in the recreational fishing industry, Native Fish Coalition is a conservation organization, not a fishing organization.
 We believe that native fish have intrinsic value and are an integral component of a healthy environment.
 As anglers, we also believe that wild native fish represent fishing in its purest and finest form, and if you take care of these fish, the fishing will take care of itself.

 Q: is the native fish coalition a salmonid conservation organization?